 Dominion Marine Media kicked off the Miami International Boat Show by naming David Rockefeller, Jr., as the 2013 YachtWorld Hero.

-The other four finalists for the award were Joel Aberbach, U.S. Coast Guard Auxiliary; Betsy Alison, Paralympic coach for the U.S. Sailing Team Sperry Top-Sider; Dieter Paulmann, Okeanos Foundation for the Sea; and Jeanne Socrates, who completed a single-handed, nonstop circumnavigation of the globe at age 70.
-You can view a video about the program at the end of this article.
+The other four finalists were Joel Aberbach, U.S. Coast Guard Auxiliary; Betsy Alison, Paralympic coach for the U.S. Sailing Team Sperry Top-Sider; Dieter Paulmann, Okeanos Foundation for the Sea; and Jeanne Socrates, who completed a single-handed, nonstop circumnavigation of the globe at age 70.

 After the announcement, Boating Industry caught up with Sailors for the Sea president Mark Davis and Rockefeller to learn more about the nonprofit organization he started in 2004.